-Issue-based networks: During the 1970s and 1980s, several issue-based networks emerged to cater to the issue-specific needs of voluntary organisations, such as health, the environment, women, etc. These networks can further be divided into two categories - structured networks and loose networks.
-Structured networks are very effective in information collection and dissemination, lobbying/advocacy, and in articulating and developing alternative viewpoints; whereas loose networks mainly mobilise people for campaigns and movements.
-The constraint is that in practice, both the types of networks are antagonistic.
-Both are critical of each other, despite the fact that both realise each other's strength.
-Most of the structured networks receive funds from governments and international agencies and have good infrastructure.
-In contrast to this, loose networks mobilise funds from the public and their member organisations.
+Issue-based networks: During the 1970s and 1980s, several issue-based networks emerged to cater to the issue-specific needs of voluntary organisations, such as health, the environment, and women.
+These networks can be divided further into two categories - structured networks and loose networks.
+Structured networks are very effective in information collection and dissemination, lobbying and advocacy, and articulating and developing alternative viewpoints; whereas loose networks mainly mobilise people for campaigns and movements.
+In practice, however, the two types of networks tend to be antagonistic.
+They are critical of each other, despite realising each other's strength.
+Most of the structured networks receive funds from governments and international agencies and have a good infrastructure, whereas loose networks mobilise funds from the public and their member organisations.